Raistrawby/Rshiny_project/README.md

 GSEA :

 pvalue is set to 0.05
-Developped with gse_go() is an overreppresenation test and gene set enrichissment analysis.
+Developped with gseaGO is an overreppresenation test and gene set enrichissment analysis.
 This is based on differential expressed genes present in the dataset.
 GSEA doesn't take the log2FoldChange as an information.
 So gene with large difference are represented however small difference are only detected with SEA.
 IF a group of gene aggregate small difference, they will be set together.
 In this tab you will find 3 graph and a downloadable table.
 The 3 graphes are :